kirkrodrigues/clp/docs/src/user-guide/quick-start-cluster-setup.md

 ## Downloading a release

-Download the flavour of release that’s appropriate for your logs:
+Download the flavour of release that's appropriate for your logs:

 * **clp-json** for compressing and searching **JSON** logs.
 * **clp-text** for compressing and searching **free-text** logs.